LeAnn Rimes: 1997–1999: You Light Up My Life, Sittin' on Top of the World, and LeAnn Rimes

 Rimes's next Curb release was 1998's Sittin' on Top of the World.
 The album was given mixed reviews.
 James Hunter of Rolling Stone stated that Rimes "holds her own in the more popular style of Mariah Carey and Celine Dion, wherein a spectacular voice upstages a song, grins and goes on about her business."
 Sittin' on Top of the World debuted at number two on the Top Country Albums chart and at number three on the Billboard 200.
 The project spawned the number four Billboard country hit "Commitment", the Top 20 Pop hit "Looking Through Your Eyes" from the soundtrack of the 1998 film Quest for Camelot, and the number 10 country hit "Nothin' New Under the Moon".
 In July, the album was certified Platinum by the RIAA for shipments of one million copies.

+In April 13, 1999, Faith Hill and LeAnn Rimes at the VH1 Divas 1999.

-In October 1999, Curb released Rimes's sixth studio album, LeAnn Rimes (album), which she co-produced with Wilbur.
+In October 1999, Curb released Rimes's sixth studio album, LeAnn Rimes, which she co-produced with Wilbur.
 The record was a collection of country music cover songs mainly by Patsy Cline.
 The album received mostly positive reviews.
 Stephen Thomas Erlewine called the album one of her "better" efforts.
 Beth Johnson of Entertainment Weekly gave the album a positive review and said that Rimes's voice "dares listeners to take note of what is missing in her interpretations—the gutsiness and gut-wrenching urgency of performers who felt what they sang."
 The album debuted at number one on the Top Country Albums chart, topping the country albums chart for two weeks.
 It also peaked at number eight on the Billboard 200 albums chart.
 The album sold over one million copies in the United States, and was certified Platinum by the RIAA.
 The project also included the new song "Big Deal".
 Released as the lead single, "Big Deal" peaked at number six on the country singles charts.
 Also in 1999, Rimes collaborated with Elton John on "Written in the Stars" for the stage musical Aida.